miguelgrinberg/microdot/docs/freezing.rst

-An issue that is common with low-end microcontroller boards is that they do not have enough RAM for the MicroPython compiler to compile the source files, but once the code is compiled they are able to run it without problems.
+An issue that is common with low-end microcontroller boards is that they do not have enough RAM for the MicroPython compiler to compile the source files, but once the code is compiled they are able to run it just fine.

 To address this, MicroPython allows you to cross-compile source files on your desktop or laptop computer and then upload their compiled versions to the